 fr / en

-Made up of conveyor belts, it forms a sliding ground, continually shifting at slow, steady speed.
-The conveyors’ directions follow the ocean floor’s expansion and contraction pattern, their edges forming its rift, trenches, and transform faults.
-The borders and interstices of each unit, on which we should avoid steeping according to the custom, figures then the hazard-prone areas.
-The layout, slightly unusual for a washitsu, seems stretched.
+The square pattern should give the best feeling of stability but it fixes the frame for a continuous drift.
+Made up of conveyor belts, it forms a sliding ground, shifting at slow, steady speed.
+The conveyors’ directions schematically condense the ocean floor’s expansion and subduction patterns, their edges becoming its rift, trenches, and transform faults.
+The borders and interstices between units, on which we should avoid stepping according to the custom, figures then the hazard-prone areas.
+The visitor is invited to picture himself on this unstable thought hypnotizing platform.

-Though the image of the conveyor belt is often used to describe the seafloor spreading, the ‘ocean conveyor belt’ refers to the thermohaline circulation.
-Its slowdown or interruption that could result from climate change would threatened many species with extinction, starting with fishes.
+While the image of the conveyor belt is often used to describe the seafloor spreading, the ‘ocean conveyor belt’ refers to the thermohaline circulation.
+Its slowdown or interruption that could result from climate change would threaten many species with extinction, starting with fishes.
 The conveyor belts draw our attention on our modernity, on our over-consumption and the potential depletion of fish stocks.
 They carry, weigh, scan and cut fishes, and dispatch them up to the check-out conveyors or sushi restaurants.
+The French term 'Dérive' evokes the marine currents, or the continental drift; it is also used when a situation get out of control.